 Although tough, eliminating the glare from art made with glass is possible.
 It does take some careful planning and installing, along with fixtures that are flexible enough to customize, but with these in place, a lighting expert can mitigate nearly all of the annoying reflections.
 In general, the same principles that an expert would use with glass are the same that an expert would use with varnished paintings or other reflective surfaces.
-However, with reflective surfaces that are also transparent, the light can be scattered, so careful light positioning is essential.
+Continue reading “Eliminating Glare From Art With Glass”

 Specialized art lighting techniques are the best way to get the most out of a display, as priceless paintings and sculptures can’t be properly displayed with a basic, off the shelf fixture.
 While there are several advanced approaches available, optical framing projectors are favored by many illumination experts.
 That’s because projectors offer a strong combination of subtlety and sophistication, creating a unique effect that most people don’t even know exists.